zdimon/resume/README.md

 2015-2016 – development of frontend single page applications using AngularJS and Django.

 2016-2018 - development of SPA application (full stack) with Angular 2,  Django and NodeJS.

+2018-2021 - development of the SPA application (full stack) with ReactJs,  Django and Djando Rest Framework.

 Totally I have about 17 years commercial experience in software development.